ibm-cloud-docs/dr-automation-powervs/navigation-panel.md

    - Expand this section to view specific details and take actions that are related to the cluster.

 - **Site Navigation (for example, Site-2)**:
-   - Lists regions (for example, `USA`, `India`) with their respective overall counts of associated workspaces, workgroups, and unmanaged VMs.
+   - Lists regions (for example, `us-south`, `eu-de-1`) with their respective overall counts of associated workspaces, workgroups, and unmanaged VMs.
    - Expand a site to explore specific resources.

 - **Workspace Navigation**: